poziryna84/Neural-Network-Models/README.md

 # Neural-Network-Models
-Neural Network Models with FastAI
+Neural Network Models with FastAI and other models.

 #The necessary data for the Mobile Net tutorial can be downloaded from  the following link:
 # http://www-prima.inrialpes.fr/perso/Gourier/Faces/HeadPoseImageDatabase.tar.gz